 - Board of Directors, United Way of Cabarrus (past)

-Eddie Smith has sixteen years of NC local government management experience, serving the last ten years as the Deputy City Manager.
-He has direct responsibility for Finance, Public Works, Human Resources, Parks & Recreation, Customer Service, Solid Waste, Recycling, Water, Sewer, Information Technology, Public Transportation, and General Services.
+Eddie Smith has 21 years of NC local government management experience, serving the last 15 years as the Deputy City Manager.
+He has direct responsibility for Human Resources, Police, Fire and the two Assistant City Managers.

 His leadership roles include being a Past-President of Kannapolis Rotary Club and Sponsorship Chairperson for the NC City & County Managers Association; he also contributes his time as a member of various community board’s including - Cabarrus Area Crime Stoppers, Cannon Memorial YMCA, Cabarrus Academic Learning Center, and Upward Basketball.
 Eddie holds a Bachelor’s of Science in Criminal Justice and a Master’s in Public Administration, both from Appalachian State University, as well as a certificate for participation in the NC Municipal Administration Course and Public Executive Leadership Academy, both through UNC-Chapel Hill.